spglib/spglib/README.md

 ## Documentation

 Spglib user documetation is written using python sphinx.
 The source files are stored in `doc` directory.
 Please see how to write the documentation at `doc/README.md`.

+## Mailing list for questions

+Usual spglib questions should be sent to spglib mailing list (https://sourceforge.net/p/spglib/mailman/).